Built from the inside out.

 Licensed Psilocybin Facilitator

 Bunnie's path to facilitation began with a single unexpected journey—and what it quietly unlocked in her changed everything.
-Having carried struggles with self-esteem and body image for most of her life, she found in plant medicine a gentle way home to herself, loosening years of internal weight and discovering a creativity she never knew she had.
+Having carried struggles with self-esteem and body image for most of her life, she found in the medicine a gentle way home to herself, loosening years of internal weight and discovering a creativity she never knew she had.
 A polyamorous, bisexual cis woman married to her husband of 35 years and her wife of two years, and a devoted mother to three children—two of whom are trans and one with severe autism—Bunnie moves through the world with love, kindness, hope, and deep respect for every kind of life.
 She has a natural gift for meeting people's inner child with tenderness, offering the kind of compassion that makes even the hardest moments feel held.
 For those carrying wounds around body acceptance, self-worth, or simply the exhaustion of existing in a world that doesn't always make room for you—Bunnie's presence is a soft place to land.

 Amelia Bambam